 - While waiting for rice paper to become stretchy/sticky (which will take a minute or two), add desired fillings.

 - When dipping your rice paper in water, you only need to let it soak for 3-5 seconds.
 The paper will still be stiff when you pull it out of the water, and it will start to become sticky and stretchy after a couple of minutes.
-This works perfectly because you can easily remove the paper from the water and transfer it to a plate where you can add all your delicious fillings.
-By the time you're done adding fillings, your paper should be stretchy and ready to roll!
+This works perfectly because you can easily remove the rigid paper from the water and transfer it to a plate where you can add all your delicious fillings.
+By the time you're done adding fillings, your paper should be stretchy, flexible and ready to roll!